kiwi0fruit/ultimate-question/articles/oee.md

 Specifically that property of open-endedness (that is yet to be discovered) can be viewed as Turing completeness analogue for population of self organizing algorithms under natural selection (where each program is also data).
 And my research program was essentially about finding **necessary and sufficient** criteria for open ended evolution (OEE).
 Plus may be some intuitions about directions in which it can be found (most notable is applying simplest OEE model to the beginning of the artificial universe).
 Hence all philosophical questions that bothered me are now reduced to necessary and sufficient criteria for open ended evolution that is no longer a philosophical question at all.

+### UPD

+If turing completeness is a formalization of algorithms (that previously were performed by humans only).
+I'm interested in formalization of natural selection open-endedness that is now observed in nature (called OEE).
+That's what my post is about essentially.
+That formalization is still not there.
+It's an open and a hard question.

 *Text of the original article*:

+## Simplest open-ended evolution model as a theory of everything

 Year ago I abandoned the research project ([old Reddit discussion](https://www.reddit.com/r/compsci/comments/97s8dl/on_natural_selection_of_the_laws_of_nature/), [repository](https://github.com/kiwi0fruit/ultimate-question), [subscribe on Reddit](https://www.reddit.com/r/DigitalPhilosophy)).
 But from now on I hope to spend on it at least a few hours per week.
 To start with let's remember cornerstones of this research program: